-Labelling for Organic Products
+Labeling for Organic Products

-Hong Kong does not have specific regulations for labelling organic products.
-The Hong Kong Organic Center allows products to carry its organic logos provided that they can fulfill the Center's certification requirements.
+Hong Kong does not have specific regulations for labeling organic products.
+The Hong Kong Organic Center allows products to carry its organic logos provided that these can fulfill the Center's certification requirements.
 USDA organic labels are allowed in Hong Kong.

-Labelling for Plant-Based Meat and Dairy Alternatives
+Labeling for Plant-Based Meat and Dairy Alternatives